It wasn’t that big of a deal, really. Still, I felt a twinge of sadness whenever I thought about it because it’s something I really liked a lot.

 You want to make everyone’s dreams come true, but you’re only human.
 It’s taking all you’ve got just to provide the most basic needs of those who depend on you.

 Whatever you’re going through, let me remind you that you are not alone.
 The fact that you are reading this right now means you are part of an online family—my EC Family!
-We gather daily around our common bond; this blog and our desire to save time and money every day.
+We gather daily around our common bond—our desire for friendship, community and to save time and money every day.
 I care and I know that thousands of your fellow-readers care, as well.

 There are lots of ways you can give to others this beautiful holiday season that do not require money.
 It’s good to remember that sometimes the very best gifts of all do not come from a store.